Lay's Stax: Stax compared to Pringles

 Lay's Stax are heavier and thicker than Pringles.
 The shape of Stax is a simple curve called a hyperbolic cylinder, while Pringles are formed into a double-curve known as a hyperbolic paraboloid.
 Stax have the flavoring spread across the inside curve of the chip while Pringles have them across the outside curve.
-Stax are packaged in plastic canisters while Pringles are packaged in canisters made of cardboard and aluminum.
+In the United States, Stax are packaged in plastic canisters while Pringles are packaged in canisters made of cardboard and aluminum.

+The brand is usually packaged in different types of cans depending on the region with the United States, Canada and the Middle East having a bright blue colored plastic can with a yellow lid, designed to be easier to reach than traditional cylindrical stacked potato chips.

-In China, Stax are packaged in a fashion similar to that of Pringles in America, and the chips themselves are further packaged in plastic containers within the can.
+In Southeast Asia and China, Lay's Stax is packaged in a cardboard cylinder with a plastic tray inside.